Browse Tax Articles

-If a wash sale occurs, you can’t deduct the loss on your return.
-However, gain on a wash sale is taxable.
+If you have a loss from a wash sale, you can’t deduct it on your return.
+However, a gain on a wash sale is taxable.

 The wash-sale rules are designed to prevent people from selling investments and then buying the same stock back.
-They do this for the sole purpose of:
+Investors do this for the sole purpose of:

 You can't sell a stock or mutual fund at a loss and then buy it again it within 30 days just to claim the losses.